Three naturally occurring isotopes, three produced in reactors

 Uranium 238, which alone constitutes 99.3% of natural uranium has the longest lifetime: its period is 4.5 billion years, about the age of Earth.
 It is not very radioactive.
 Its very long period says it is still present in the Earth crust.
 Neutron capture by this nucleus leads to the formation of fissile plutonium-239 in a reactor.
 Hardly fissile, U-238 contributes to the operation of reactors and production of electricity through this plutonium.
 This impressive potential of fission energy remains still largely unexploited.
 The purpose of the fourth-generation breeder reactors is to recover this fantastic potential.

 Uranium 235, the only existing fissile nucleus found in natural uranium, is used as a nuclear fuel in reactors and as an explosive for nuclear weapons.
 This very rare isotope, present at the concentration of 0.7% in natural uranium, is thus a highly strategic and coveted material.
-Its very long period, 700 million years, is however, 6.5 times shorter than the isotope 238.
+Its very long half-life (or period), 700 million years, is however, 6.5 times shorter than that of the isotope 238.
 At the time of the formation of Earth, U-235 was 85 times more abundant.
 The 0.7% observed today are a pale residue of this past abundance.
 If humans had been present at the beginning of Earth, they would not have needed to enrich uranium to make atomic bombs or operate their reactors!

 Uranium 234 is the first long-lived descendant of uranium-238.
 In a natural sample of uranium, these nuclei are present in the unalterable proportions of the radioactive equilibrium of the uranium-238 filiation at a ratio of one atom of uranium-234 for 18 800 atoms of uranium- 238, so that the two isotopes contribute equally to the radiations emitted by uranium.